SenaThenu/social-media-grower/README.md

 ## Features 🌟

-- Automatic & intelligent following (i.e. only follows people who are more likely to follow you back)
+- Automatic & intelligent following & liking (i.e. only follows/likes the posts of people who are more likely to follow you back)
 - Dynamic unfollowing to clear cluttered "following" counts
 - Modern and intuitive graphical user interface (always responsive through multi-threading)
 - Allows you to separate your personal activity from automated tasks through whitelists.